reshayganfar/CS573-DataViz_Project/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the WhoGov dataset provided by Nuffield College, University of Oxford [here](https://www.nuffield.ox.ac.uk/our-research/research-centres/nuffield-politics-research-centre/whogov/whogov-download-links/).

 ## Prototypes